iain-kirkham/cloud-resume-challenge-rust/README.md

 ## ⚠️ Requirements:

 - **[Rust](https://www.rust-lang.org/)** Version 1.84 or higher.
 - **[Cargo Lambda](https://www.cargo-lambda.info/)** A tool for building and deploying Rust functions on AWS Lambda
-- **[MSYS2](https://www.msys2.org/)** This project  uses ARM64 based  Lambdas which requires MSYS2 to provide  libraries for cross-compilation on  Windows based machines.
+- **[MSYS2](https://www.msys2.org/)** This project uses ARM64-based Lambdas, which requires MSYS2 to provide libraries for cross-compilation on  Windows based machines.
 Ensure that the MSYS2 `bin` directory is in your system's PATH.
 - **[Terraform](https://www.terraform.io/)** Version 1.10 or higher.
 You will need Terraform installed to provision and manage the cloud infrastructure defined in the `terraform/` directory.
 - **[AWS CLI](https://aws.amazon.com/cli/)** The AWS Command Line Interface needs to be installed and configured with appropriate credentials to interact with your AWS account.